danmed/TasmoBackupV1/README.md

 * Clone this repo
 * Edit docker-compose.yml to define your MySQL information and Volume location.
+* If using MySQL you will need to have a blank database already present on your MYSQl server.
 * ```docker-compose up -d```
-* Navigate to http://ipaddress:8259/createdb.php to create the database or import the tasmobackup.sql template in this repo.
 * Navigate to http://ipaddress:8259
 * Note : If you get your MySQL details wrong at this stage, you can change them by editing config.inc.php in your data folder.